Model-based Deep Learning for Joint RIS Phase Shift Compression and WMMSE Beamforming: Simulation Results

-$f_{\text{DE}}$: The decoder\footnote{Since the decoder \nn is implemented at the \ris controller, the decoder \nn is designed to require less computation than the encoder \nn at the AP.
-We also note that it is more difficult to update the parameters in the decoder than in the encoder, due to the vanishing gradients when passing information through the flat regions of the quantization layer \cite{Goodfellow2016a}.} is an \fc \nn with three linear layers each having $N$ neurons.
+$f_{\text{DE}}$: The decoder\footnote{The decoder at the \ris controller is designed with less complexity than the encoder: $O(2N^2 + NN_c)$, which is lower than the ACFNet decoder \cite{Li2024} $O(6N(2N_h-1)(N_w-1) + 2N(12 + N_c)) \approx O(12N^2 + 2NN_c)$.
+It is also easier to update the parameters in the decoder than in the encoder due to the vanishing gradients from the flat regions of the quantizer \cite{Goodfellow2016a,Shohat2019}.} is an \fc \nn with three linear layers each having $N$ neurons.
 The first two layers use \relu, while the output layer has no activation function.